JuergenGutsch/blog/_source/_posts/2024-02-19-cloud-native-development-net-aspire.md

 Every answer is a little different.
 Basically, it means a cloud-native application is built for the cloud and uses the services the cloud provides to be scalable and resilient.

-## Why is .NET Aspire needed?

-Actually, it is not needed.
-There are good tools out there to set up the local development environment the way you can develop cloud-native applications locally.
-There are also tools that set up your development environment inside the cloud to develop in the same environment where your application will live.
-This is great and super helpful.
-Unfortunately, these possibilities are sometimes hard to set up and some teams can't use it for some reason.
-The easiest way to set up an environment locally for me as a developer on Windows using .NET was to use Docker Compose or to load or emulate the services I needed locally or to be connected to the cloud environment all the time and to use the cloud services directly.
-Both options are not perfect.

-So, you see that .NET Aspire is not needed.
-But it is super helpful for me as a C# developer.

 ## What is .NET Aspire doing?

-.NET Aspire helps **tooling** in VS and the CLI to create and interact with .NET Aspire apps.
+.NET Aspire helps with **tooling** in VS and the CLI to create and interact with .NET Aspire apps.
 It also brings some project templates to create new .NET Aspire apps. .NET Aspire helps with **orchestrating**, means running and connecting to multi-project applications and their dependencies.
 It also provides **components** that connect to cloud dependencies like queues, caches, databases, or even prebuild containers.
-All those components can be orchestrated and connected to your applications. .NET Aspire creates a deployment-ready development environment.
+All those components can be orchestrated and connected to your applications using C#. .NET Aspire creates a deployment-ready development environment.
 Using the Azure Development CLI (azd) you can easily deploy your cloud native application to Azure.

 .NET Aspire is made for local development and it is made for Microsoft Azure.
 Developments and deployments to other clouds might be possible in the future with the support of the developer community.
 In the first stage, Microsoft will not support other cloud providers.
 Which makes sense since Azure is the number one platform for Microsoft.

 .NET Aspire uses Docker Desktop to run your cloud-native application.
 When you press F5 in VS, your apps will be deployed to containers and will run on Docker Desktop locally.
 When you deploy your cloud-native application, a Bycep script will be created and your apps will be deployed to a new Azure Resource Group inside Azure Container Apps.
-App Service Containers are not supported.
+App Service Containers are not supported yet.
 AKS is only supported via the community tool Aspirate.

 Currently, .NET Aspire is Preview 3.
 Which means some features might not work or are not yet implemented.

 But those limitations are absolutely fine for the moment.

+## Why is .NET Aspire needed?

+Actually, it is not needed.
+There are good tools out there to set up the local development environment the way you can develop cloud-native applications locally.
+There are also tools that set up your development environment inside the cloud to develop in the same environment where your application will live.
+This is great and super helpful.
+Unfortunately, these possibilities are sometimes hard to set up and some teams can't use it for some reason.
+The easiest way to set up an environment locally for me as a developer on Windows using .NET was to use Docker Compose or to load or emulate the services I needed locally or to be connected to the cloud environment all the time and to use the cloud services directly.
+Both options are not perfect.

+So, you see that .NET Aspire is not needed.
+But it is super helpful for me as a C# developer.

 ## Let's have a quick look at .NET Aspire in action

 Therefore, I created a frontend app using the new Blazor Web App and a backend that provides me with the data via a Web API endpoint.
 Both apps are just the default templates with the weather data demos.
 I just did a small modification: Instead of generating the weather data in the front end, it now loads them from the API.

-When doing a right-click on one of the projects and select "Add", you will see two new entries in the context menu:
+When doing right-click on one of the projects and select "Add", you will see two new entries in the context menu:

 * ".NET Aspire Component..."
 * ".NET Aspire Orchestration Support..."